 - In these sessions students are assisted in identifying the quantitative model, in implementing the model through dedicated software and in performing sensitivity analysis.

 - In the second part of the course, students are exposed to the solution of industry case studies presented in a triplet of lectures.
 After the exposition by the experts of the industrial problem, participants are introduced to the methods of solution and are guided in critically discussing the results, the methodologies adopted and in identifying weaknesses and remaining open questions.

 |Continuous assessment||Partial exams||General exam|

-- Teaching notes and slides provided by the teachers.
+- Notes and slides provided by the teachers.